Skip to main content

 It's a great question.

 It is a great way to foster conversation and interaction.
-It also shows the asker modeling curiosity.
-Acknowledging that there are plenty of things she doesn’t know.
+It also shows a great way to model curiosity.
+Toksvig is comfortablly acknowledging that there are plenty of things she doesn’t know.

 Nothing is scarier these days than people who don’t know and don’t care.